Triplany/VAL_protocol/PROTOCOL_FLOW.md

 - HELLO: Handshake and negotiation (version, packet_size, features).
 - SEND_META: Per-file metadata: sanitized filename, sender_path hint, file_size, file_crc32.
 - RESUME_REQ: Sender asks receiver how to resume this file.
-- RESUME_RESP: Receiver tells sender to start at zero, at an offset, or perform CRC verify-first.
+- RESUME_RESP: Receiver tells sender to start at zero, at an offset, perform CRC verify-first, skip the file, or abort the file (policy-driven).
 - VERIFY: Two-stage CRC verify exchange used only when RESUME_RESP requested verify-first.
 - DATA: A chunk of file bytes; header.offset is the file offset for the first byte in this chunk.
 - DATA_ACK: Cumulative acknowledgement; header.offset is the next expected offset (total bytes durably written).